sethpoly/ble-scanner/README.md

     - Name of nearby devices
     - RSSI value
     - If device is connectable
+    - Signal bar that correlates with RSSI value
 - Ability to connect to various devices within range
 - Can sort scanned devices by ascending RSSI values